EricRobertBrewer/learn-xgboost/README.md

 *Question 7:* What value will the date fields contain if the year differs by 1?
 What about if they differ by 2, or 5?

+> The date fields will contain the maximum "close-enough" year difference (`5`) minus the actual year difference.
+For actual year differences of 1, 2, or 5, a date field will be 4, 3, or 0, respectively.

      Run CreateFeatureVectors2.java after uncommenting the code that compares the years into buckets and train a new model.

 *Question 8:* What is the accuracy now?
 How could you improve this bucketing?

+> The accuracy is 84.75%.
+This bucketing may be improved by doing the same process with the day and month values from the original data.

 ### D. Analyzing the model
 We have been using the accuracy at 50% probability to measure our progress by running the train-simple.py script, but there are lots of other ways to analyze our model.
 Also, accuracy might be better if we choose to look at a different probability threshold.
 Please take some time and review the train.py script.
 You will see it contains the same train and predict from the train-simple.py script, but there are additional modules loaded.
 There is logging and artifact collection using mlflow.
 There are additional analysis tools setup - and we have the results at each training iteration.